jfree/jfreechart/README.md

 - various other bug fixes;

 ##### Version 0.9.17 (26-Mar-2004)
 - pie chart enhancements for labelling, shading and multiple pie charts (2D or 3D) on a single plot;
-         - new PolarPlot class added;
+- new `PolarPlot` class added;
-         - XYSeries can now be sorted or unsorted;
+- `XYSeries` can now be sorted or unsorted;
-         - createBufferedImage() method can now scale charts;
+- `createBufferedImage()` method can now scale charts;
 - domain and range markers now support intervals;
-         - item labels are now supported by some XYItemRenderers;
+- item labels are now supported by some `XYItemRenderers`;
-         - tooltip and item label generators now use MessageFormat class;
+- tooltip and item label generators now use `MessageFormat` class;
-         - added new XYBarDataset class;
+- added new `XYBarDataset` class;
 - added transparency support to PNG export;
 - numerous other small enhancements and bug fixes;

 ##### Version 0.9.16 (09-Jan-2004)
-         - this release contains bug fixes and some minor feature enhancements (title and category label wrapping, legend shape scaling, enhanced performance for the DefaultTableXYDataset class);
+- this release contains bug fixes and some minor feature enhancements (title and category label wrapping, legend shape scaling, enhanced performance for the `DefaultTableXYDataset` class);
 - added Spanish localisation files;

 ##### Version 0.9.15 (28-Nov-2003)
 - the focus of this release is bug fixes - quite a number of issues have been resolved, please check the bug database for details;
 - added a new Wafer Map chart type;
 - added a cyclic axis;
 - added localisation files for _ru;

 ##### Version 0.9.14 (17-Nov-2003)
-         - implemented zooming for the FastScatterPlot class;
+- implemented zooming for the `FastScatterPlot` class;
 - added item label support for stacked bar charts, and new fall back options for item labels that don't fit within bars;
-         - modified the CategoryAxis class to allow additional options for the alignment and rotation of category labels;
+- modified the `CategoryAxis` class to allow additional options for the alignment and rotation of category labels;
-         - addition of the AxisState class, used in the drawing of axes to eliminate a bug when multiple threads draw the same axis simultaneously;
+- addition of the `AxisState` class, used in the drawing of axes to eliminate a bug when multiple threads draw the same axis simultaneously;
-         - provided additional attributes in the DateTickUnit class to improve labelling on a segmented DateAxis;
+- provided additional attributes in the `DateTickUnit` class to improve labelling on a segmented `DateAxis`;
-         - added support for GradientPaint in bar charts;
+- added support for `GradientPaint` in bar charts;
-         - updated the PNGEncoder;
+- updated the `PNGEncoder`;
 - fixes for tick label positioning on axes;
 - various Javadoc updates;
 - numerous bug fixes;

 ##### Version 0.9.13 (26-Sep-2003)
          - various enhancements to the stacked area XY charts;